jobbie007/BossFight/README.md

 ### Features

-* Multiple challenging boss battles, each with unique attack patterns and weaknesses.
+* Player and boss each with unique attack patterns and weaknesses.
 * Smooth controls and responsive player movement.
-* Variety of power-ups and weapons to customize your playstyle.
-* Level progression with increasing difficulty for enhanced replay value.
 * Colorful pixel art graphics and immersive sound effects.

 ---